-In-network: Your physician or PCP is responsible for obtaining any necessary preauthorization before you get the care.
+Your physician or PCP is responsible for obtaining any necessary preauthorization before you get the care.
 For preauthorization of outpatient prescription drugs, see Eligible health services under your plan - Outpatient prescription drugs - What preauthorization requirements apply.
-If your physician or PCP doesn't get a required preauthorization, you will only have to pay your applicable deductible and/or copay/coinsurance We may apply a penalty of \$500 or 50% of the eligible medically necessary charges to your physician or PCP if they don't get a required preauthorization.
+If your physician or PCP doesn't get a required preauthorization, we won't pay the provider who gives you the care.
+You won't have to pay either if your physician or PCP fails to ask us for preauthorization.
 If your physician or PCP requests preauthorization and we refuse it, you can still get the care but the plan won't pay for it.
+You have the right to appeal this decision.
+See the When you disagree - claim decisions and appeal procedures section.

 You will find details on requirements in the What the plan pays and what you pay - Important note - when you pay all section.